honeybadger-io/middleman-meta-tags/README.md

 - MM `title` => META `og:title`
 - MM `host` => optional attribute for composing `thumbnail` src with asset helper

-In addition, if you want to customize meta tags by each page's frontmatter, you can add `customize_by_frontmatter: true` in `data/site.yml`.
-The priority would be set_meta_tags > frontmatter > site wide defaults.
+You can also customize the meta tags by each page's frontmatter.
+The priority is set_meta_tags > frontmatter > site wide defaults.

 ### Manually adding addition tags